 We have compiled a list of some of the more popular club drugs.
 This list does not include all of the possible new synthetic drugs, designer drugs, or club drugs, but it can give you a small idea of how varied and dangerous these drugs can be.

-GHB and Rohypnol are popular club drugs primarily because they depress the central nervous system, which results in sedation, sleep, muscle relaxation and reduced anxiety.
+GHB and Rohypnol are popular club drugs primarily because they affect the central nervous system, which results in sedation, sleep, muscle relaxation, and reduced anxiety.
 Unfortunately, both drugs are odorless, colorless and tasteless, which make them easy to combine with alcohol and other beverages.
 Both drugs have been used to commit sexual assault, because they can sedate and incapacitate unsuspecting victims.

-Why People Abuse Club Drugs
+Why Do People Use Club Drugs?

-NIDA indicates that people usually take drugs to feel good.
-This means that people who seek sensations or want to experiment with feeling high may abuse these drugs.
-Also, people who want to self-medicate some problems may abuse club drugs, especially if they are coping with stress, trauma and symptoms of mental health disorders.
+People usually take drugs to feel good, despite the consequences.
+Often, people who seek sensations or want to experiment with feeling high may abuse these drugs.
+Also, people who want to self-medicate some problems or even feel relief from any underlying mental health conditions may abuse club drugs, especially if they are coping with stress, trauma, and symptoms of mental health disorders.

 Regardless of the specific reason for which someone abuses club drugs, these drugs are dangerous, not only in the effects that they cause, but also in their withdrawal symptoms.
 Therefore, it is important to get professional help if you or someone you know abuses these substances.